MatthijsHak/MetalDock/docs/docs/input_parameters.md

 ---

 ### e_OA
 The well-depth parameter of the Lennard-Jones interaction between the metal and the oxygen hydrogen bond accepting atom type of the protein in kcal/mol.
-This function is only triggered when the standard keyword is set to False
+This function is only triggered when the ini_parameters keyword is set to True.

 **Default input:**
-box_size = 5.0
+e_OA = 5.0

 **Valid values:**
 `float`